Creating a design system in Figma

 There's no point to a design system if it's not used, so it was important to then introduce it to the wider team.

-I led meetings with the CMS managers to take them through the design system and to learn if there were any changes I could make to help them further.
+I led meetings with the CMS managers to take them through the design system and to learn if there were any changes I could make to help their workflow.

 For example, their feedback led me to rename the components from a traditional name (e.g. 'Accordion') to the name that they used on the CMS (e.g. 'People Panel').
 Although this made the design system less tidy, it felt worth it to help encourage adoption.

-I'm now working on Storybook and Zeroheight integration, to put the design system in a place where it can be easily accessed.
+The next thing to work on is Storybook and ZeroHeight integration, to put the design system somewhere it can be seen by all.

 At the same time, I also annotated designs, briefed developers, found compromises, and guided the build process...